 The Quello Center was launched in 1998, as The James H. and Mary B. Quello Center for Telecommunication Management and Law, but is increasingly known and referred to as the James and Mary Quello Center or simply the Quello Center.
 It was established as a multi-disciplinary center within the Department of Media and Information at Michigan State University, but its faculty work in collaboration with faculty from across the College of Communication Arts and Sciences, the broader University, and associates worldwide.

-The Director of the Quello Center is Professor Bill Dutton, who works with the support of a dedicated staff and a wide range of faculty and research associates, visiting researchers, and research assistants.
-Bill was preceded by Steven S. Wildman became the first Director in August 1999, holding the endowed James H. Quello Chair for Telecommunication Studies.
+The Director of the Quello Center from 2014 is Professor Bill Dutton, who works with the support of a dedicated staff and a wide range of faculty and research associates, visiting researchers, and research assistants.
+Bill was preceded by Steven S. Wildman, who became the first Director in August 1999, holding the endowed James H. Quello Chair for Telecommunication Studies.
 Steve was joined by Barbara A. Cherry as Associate Director and Associate Professor in the Department of Telecommunication.
 In 2001, Johannes M. Bauer joined the Center and became Executive Director in 2003.
 Professor Bauer has remained active in the Center as a Professor in the Department of Media and Information, which he chairs.

 Bill Dutton was appointed as the Director of the Quello Center and Quello Professor of Media and Information Policy in August 2014.
 Bill is advised by the center’s associate directors and faculty, as well as by an outstanding advisory board that draws from industry, government, and academia.